Alec Bohm: International career; Team USA

 On October 10, 2019, USA Baseball named Bohm to the 28-man roster for the 2019 WBSC Premier12 championship, one of several qualifying tournaments for the 2020 Summer Olympics.
-As Team USA's starting third baseman, Bohm batted .233 in nine games, with one home run and four RBIs.
+As the starting third baseman, Bohm batted .233 in nine games, with one home run and four RBIs.
 The team took fourth place in the tournament, falling to Mexico in extra innings of the bronze medal match.